tufts-ai-robotics-group/locobot/scripts/README.md

 * The robot has issues with processing times in YOLO and performing IK on potential grasps sent by GPD efficiently.
 The YOLO process can be sped up by processing it on an external Nvidia Jetson as they take advantage of its GPU acceleration.
 IK speed could potentially be improved by using an external IK solver library IKPy.
 A function utilizing this library can be found in the program.
 Needs testing.

-* One of the other issues is that the YOLO aspect of the program takes a point which is not close enough to the point cloud, meaning that GPD can not figure out the object it is referring to.
+* One of the other issues is that the YOLO aspect of the program takes a point that is not close enough to the point cloud, meaning that GPD can not figure out the object it is referring to.
 This prevents us from using YOLO properly but could potentially be resolved in the future with careful tuning and calibration of the camera.

 * Should program to, instead of filter yaw, make the robot move to a position where it will be graspable.
 This means communicating with the Roomba base.
 Eventually, utilizing the navigation task.

 ## Current major issues
 Upon deleting cloud pointer results in double free memory https://github.com/atenpas/gpd_ros/issues/12.
 For now, we have gotten rid of the delete command, which is causing ram usage to increase over time, but with how we plan to use it (Run GPD only before the robot wants to grasp), this shouldn't be a problem but should be addressed soon.

 The program also has to send a message to GPD 2 times with a bit of time between each sent message.
-We can't tell why this is, as when we ran the program without waiting between messages that were sent, it would take 8 sent messages for GPD to receive one.
+We can't tell why this is, as when we ran the program without waiting between messages that were sent, it would take ```8``` sent messages for GPD to receive one.

 ## Questions/Issues
 For questions and issues, please contact: </BR>